 Increased interest in using learning objects developed by others

-Improved understanding of learning objects and the issues surrounding them
+Improved understanding of learning objects and the issues surrounding them - For the long term, the program should seek to:

 Increase sharing of instructional content